-I would have welcomed a President Pence, Cruz, Rubio, or Walker with greater assurance that they all have a deeper understanding of constitutionalism and principles of government than Trump.
+I would have welcomed a president with a deeper understanding of constitutionalism and principles of government than Trump.
 Republican primary voters, though, opted instead for this.

 It’s the hand we’ve been dealt.
 We have to make the best of it.